 Do confirm or read do checklist?
 Difference between Read-Do and Do-Confirm.
 The biggest difference between the two is that a do-confirm checklist gives more freedom, while a read-do checklist is about precision.

-Here at Checkify we love checklists and see the tremendous power they offer business to run tasks and processes, reduce mistakes and errors and be more efficient and productive.
+Here at Checkify we love checklists and see the tremendous power they offer businesses to run tasks and processes, reduce mistakes and errors and be more efficient and productive.

 Create checklists in Checkify that have the option that can be completed in any order or that must run in a set order and that requires approval.
 Also the ability to assign the checklist or just an individual task within checklists to the best person to perform the task.